Malaysia navy chief denies Chinese incursion

 Compared to the Philippines and Vietnam, Malaysia has taken a low-key approach to its overlapping claims with China, its largest trade partner.

-Chinese President Xi Jinping and Malaysian Prime Minister Najib Razak agreed last year to elevate ties and joint military exercises are to be held for the first time this year.
+Chinese President Xi Jinping and Malaysian Prime Minister Najib Razak agreed, during Xi's visit to Malaysia last year, to elevate ties to a "comprehensive strategic partnership".
+The two nations are to hold their first joint military exercises this year.

-But there are signs that Malaysia's approach could shift.
+But there are signs that Malaysia's approach could shift as China presses huge claims in the oil and gas-rich maritime area.
 Malaysia protested to China last March against the incursion by four Chinese warships in the James Shoal, which Beijing calls the Zengmu Reef and which lies about 1,800 km (1,120 miles) south of the Chinese mainland.

 In April, a Chinese maritime surveillance ship returned to James Shoal to leave behind steel markers to assert its claim.